E4 Series Shinkansen: Formation

 Cars 4 and 6 were each equipped with a PS201 pantograph.

-Variants

-Sets P51 and P52, delivered in January and February 2001 were designed to cope with the steep gradients of the Nagano Shinkansen for use on services to Karuizawa.

-Sets P81 and P82, delivered in July and November 2003 were designed to cope with the steep gradients of the Nagano Shinkansen, and are also capable of operating under 50 Hz and 60 Hz overhead power supplies for use on services to Nagano.
+Interior

 Outside and inside an E4 Series Shinkansen shortly before it was retired.

-Interior

-As with the earlier E1 series, the upper deck saloons of non-reserved cars 1 to 3 were arranged 3+3 with no individual armrests, and did not recline.
-The lower decks of these cars, and the reserved-seating saloons in cars 4 to 8 had regular 2+3 seating.
-The green car saloons on the upper decks of cars 7 to 8 had 2+2 seating.
-The trains had a total seating capacity of 817 passengers.
+As with the earlier E1 series, the upper decks of non-reserved cars 1 to 3 were arranged 3+3, with fixed seats that did not recline and no individual armrests.
+The lower decks of these cars, and the reserved-seat areas in cars 4 to 8, had conventional 2+3 seating.
+The Green car areas on the upper decks of cars 7 and 8 had 2+2 seating.
+In total, the trains accommodated 817 passengers.